 The most recognizable name in waterproof breathable membranes is Gore-Tex, which sells its fabric to jacket makers.
 Still, there are a handful of other competitors on the market, and many brands make and use their own proprietary waterproof and breathable membrane fabric as well.
 We have found that when a manufacturer claims that their fabric is waterproof, it almost always is.
 However, water can sneak in through zippers and seams, where the sewing threads can become saturated and transport water to the inside of the jacket.
-When a company wants to use Gore-Tex in its jacket, Gore-Tex inspects the design of jacket before licensing its fabric for use, checking for waterproof zippers and fully sealed seams.
+When a company wants to use Gore-Tex in its jacket, Gore-Tex inspects the jacket's design before licensing its fabric for use, checking for waterproof zippers and fully sealed seams.
 As such, products with the Gore-Tex brand stamp are reliably weatherproof to the extreme.

 Waterproof breathable membranes and fabrics are generally treated with a chemical to make water "bead up," and there's more on that below.
 You can read more about different types of weather-resistant fabrics in our Hardshell Buying Advice.

 Weather Resistant Construction and Design

 Besides the outer shell fabric, a jacket can be more or less weather resistant because of how it is designed and constructed.
 Most quality waterproof jackets will have taped seams throughout their construction that seals up this potentially compromised fabric junction.
 Zippers are weak points that can let water in, and jackets can defend these weak points by covering the zippers with waterproof strips of fabric.
 The hood design is also important.
 The hood must have a high collar that reaches up to your chin or lips and pull cords that synch the hood down tight around your head or helmet.
 Next, long sleeves and generous cuff circumferences allow gloves to be tucked in quickly and stay there for the day.
 Some jackets have tight and stretchy cuffs with thumb loops that effectively seal out the weather from the sleeves.

 DWR Coatings and Breathability